-Size restrictions are not specified in the Cultural District law or rules.
-However, size is an important consideration.
+Size is an important consideration for a Cultural District.
 A Cultural District should:

-- Contain a variety of structures, residents, businesses, organizations, spaces, and experiences to support and stimulate cultural economic activity - Have sufficient property owners taking advantage of state historic tax credits and/or vendors to take advantage of original art sales tax exemptions - Consider existing National Register, local historic districts, Downtown
+- Contain a variety of structures, residents, businesses, organizations, spaces, and experiences to support and stimulate cultural economic activity - Have sufficient property owners taking advantage of state historic tax credits and/or art vendors who represent the cultural and artistic significance of the area.

-Development Districts, and Main Street boundaries

-- Be small enough to develop a sense of identity and community among the residents, businesses, and organizations to attract and stimulate a recognizable hub of cultural activity - Be reasonably compact and small enough for accessible pedestrian traffic - Be small enough that sales tax exemptions and tax credits do not become a burdensome loss of revenue to the state and local government
+- Consider existing National Register, local historic districts, Downtown Development Districts, and Main Street boundaries - Be small enough to develop a sense of identity and community among the residents, businesses, and organizations to attract and stimulate a recognizable hub of cultural activity - Be reasonably compact and small enough for accessible pedestrian traffic - Be small enough that the district can be managed and reported on, and tax credits do not become a burdensome loss of revenue to the government